JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Easy way to compare data: graph shows revenue per month for this year.
 What was figure for March last year, or compare all to last year ...
 NB

         Fix:
-            - load all correctly when open new spec
-            - save new spec correctly
-            - SHOW new spec in Dashboard
             - where and how Quantile?
             - transparent = checkbox No fill
-            - validate all input, min/max, etc
             - make impute work
+            - test all Calc Formulae

         Versions:
-            - test with >1 version
+            - test with >1 version of Vega

         CONFIG:
             - how and where used?